 An open-source, free, portable (you can run it from a USB stick, for example) program for Windows.
 PhotoDemon supports layers, infinite undo, and many filters and effects.
 It also supports many different file formats, including .psd (photoshop) files and .ico (Windows) files.

-Browser-based / Online
+Browser-based / Online Image Editors

 Photopea is an advanced image editor.
 It includes all of the standard image editing tools, lots of templates and supports many different file formats.
 Photopea’s goal is to create the most advanced and affordable image editor.
-There is a paid versions, which allows you to undo up to 60 edits, but even the free version allows you to undo 30 changes.
+There is a paid version, which allows you to undo up to 60 edits, but even the free version allows you to undo 30 changes.

 Adobe Photoshop Express Editor

 This brilliant browser-based image editor is actually a cut-down version of Adobe Photoshop.
 It is very user-friendly to use.
 It contains many easy options for quick fixes or adding effects to photos.
 However the only downside is it only supports .jpg files smaller than 16MP (and no wider than 8,191 pixels).
 The background remover is really easy to use (one click) and works really well.